Brickyard 400: Realignment

 In 2020, the Brickyard 400 was scheduled for Independence Day weekend, part of substantial changes to the NASCAR calendar.
 After only two seasons as the final race of the NASCAR regular season, the race will move back to mid-summer.
 The Coke Zero 400 at Daytona International Speedway took the slot as the final race before the NASCAR playoffs.
 The Brickyard 400 took the July 4 weekend slot the Coke Zero 400 traditionally utilized since 1959, which originally was designed to have been a USAC Indycar race at Daytona but was cancelled after the death of George Amick in a 100-mile Indycar race at Daytona earlier in the year.

 Due to scheduling changes for its season resulting from the coronavirus pandemic, the IndyCar Series announced that it would move its GMR Grand Prix — a road course race normally held prior to the 500 — to the Brickyard 400 weekend.
 It will join the Xfinity Series race (which will also move to the road course for the 2020 season) as part of a rare double-header on July 4.
 Tony Stewart envisioned the theoretical possibility of pulling quadruple duty for the Clauson Classic, IndyCar, and NASCAR events in the same weekend.
 However, the pandemic caused the Clauson Classic to be cancelled.

 Starting in 2021, IMS dropped the race in favor of using the road course configuration of the speedway for NASCAR events.
 As a result, the July 4 weekend spot it held was occupied by Road America and the race was changed to the Verizon 200 at the Brickyard.

+Return to the Oval

+After NASCAR changed to their "Next Gen" car in 2022, racing quality across the series' schedule began to decline on road courses but increased on oval tracks similar to Indianapolis.
+Accordingly, in conjunction with the 30th anniversary of the first race the series returned to the oval track for the 2024 running.
+In 2025, as part of a new TV contract, the race will air on TNT for the first time, serving as the final race of their 5-race package, and serve as the championship race for the inaugural NASCAR In-Season Challenge.